jmsalcido/my_kb/README.md

-# my_kb
+# Personal Knowledge Base
-my personal knowledge base, mostly non-private.
+my personal knowledge base, mostly non-private, feel free to copy :-)

 I dont want to remember any of these since I can google it or just look it up here.